Seiris21/ucb2022.snowcast/solution_results.md

-layout: page
-title: "Our Solution and Results"
-permalink: /results/

 # Our Solution
 Utilizing publicly available datasets, this project aimed to create a tool that would be able to provide accurate estimates of the Snow Water Equivalent (SWE) for 9 large basins in the Sierra Nevada Mountains at a 1km resolution.